 4.13 The strategy seeks to deliver the vision for the Somer Valley and the strategic objectives for the District (set out in Chapter 1).
 In addition to the strategy and policies outlined in this chapter, the policies in Chapter 5 on the rural areas apply specifically to the villages in the Somer Valley.
 The strategy for the Somer Valley is to make provision for the development of the economic and community facilities needed to increase self-reliance and economic revitalisation.
 There are particular opportunities to facilitate local energy generation.
-Provision of sufficient space in the Somer Valley will contribute to economic diversification. enable local firms to expand and provide space for new businesses to locate in the area thereby providing an improved range of local employment opportunities to target workers with different skills to replace jobs lost in traditional manufacturing industries.
+Provision of sufficient space in the Somer Valley will contribute to economic diversification, enable local firms to expand and provide space for new businesses to locate in the area thereby providing an improved range of local employment opportunities to target workers with different skills to replace jobs lost in traditional manufacturing industries.
 This approach will be underpinned by the Council's economic strategy to attract new business to the area and improved education and training linking local businesses with key training providers such as Norton Radstock College and the secondary schools and building on existing academic and vocational courses.

-4.14 Whilst there is capacity within the Somer Valley to provide more than 2,000 jobs, it is unlikely that any more than around 1,000 of these jobs will come forward in the Plan period.
+4.14 Whilst there is land available with capacity within the Somer Valley to provide more than 2,000 jobs, it is unlikely that any more than around 1,000 900 of these jobs Bath and North East Somerset Composite Core Strategy - November 2013 will come forward in the Plan period.
 Their delivery will require strong partnership with public and private sectors.
 With limited resources available, targeted efforts will be required as set out in the Economic Strategy.

 4.15 In light of the high level of existing housing commitments, new housing will only be acceptable if it has direct economic, employment and community benefits to Midsomer Norton, Radstock and Westfield or contributes to the implementation of the Town Park.
 New housing will be limited in Paulton and Peasedown St. John in light of significant level of housing development recently built and already committed in these villages.
+There is already a significant number of housing commitments in the Somer Valley and a limited capacity to generate new jobs.
+New housing in the Somer Valley will therefore be restrained in the interest of sustainability but some additional housing will be needed to meet the District housing land requirement.
+The Core Strategy plans for 300 homes to come forward in the Plan period in addition to existing commitments estimated capacity on large brownfield sties and windfall sites.
+The HDB will be reviewed in the Placemaking Plan to facilitate this.
+However in light of the objective of economic led revitalisation, it is important that the additional housing this does not significantly worsen the balance between homes and jobs and the out-commuting problems and the council may therefore seek to ensure an economic benefit from new housing.